ghseeli/ghseeli.github.io/sage/permutation_tutorial.md

         <img src="../img/cocalc-copy-8.png" alt="Copy button on file menu in Cocalc worksheet"/>
     </details>

+    - In the "Copy" pane, set "In the project" to "Algebraic Combinatorics Class" or whatever you named your project.
+Leave the "Destination" field empty.
+    - Now, click "Projects" in the top left corner and navigate to your "Algebraic Combinatorics Class" project.
+The permutations-tutorial.sagews should now be in your files list.
+Open it!
     - Follow the instructions to practice doing combinatorics with SageMath!

 Other Tutorials